bictorv/chaosnet-bridge/EXAMPLES.md

 A slightly complex, but general, example.
 See the next example for a simpler setup with a single klh10.

 The example assumes you run an ITS system (e.g. on klh10), and a local Chaosnet network over Ethernet, and you use subnet 14 (octal).
-In this example, you connect to the Global Chaosnet over chudp, and you have been assigned address 3171 for connecting to it (cf Routing Basics).
+In this example, you connect to the Global Chaosnet [over TLS](TLS.md), and you have been assigned address 3171 for connecting to it (cf Routing Basics).

     ; My default Chaosnet address
     chaddr 6001
+	; Configure my TLS key and cert (see TLS.md) tls key private/my.key.pem cert certs/my.cert.pem
-    ; Define a chaos-over-udp link to the Global Chaosnet router, which has address 3040 link chudp router.chaosnet.net host 3040 myaddr 3171 ; Define a local Chaos-over-Ether on the eth0 interface, for subnet nr 14 (hosts 6001-6376) link ether eth0 subnet 14
+    ; Define a Chaos-over-TLS link to the Global Chaosnet router, which has address 3040 link tls router.chaosnet.net host 3040 myaddr 3171 ; Define a local Chaos-over-Ether on the eth0 interface, for subnet nr 14 (hosts 6001-6376) link ether eth0 subnet 14
     ; A chaos-over-udp link to the ITS configured below link chudp localhost:42043 host 6002

+(If you don't use Ethernet, skip that line.
+If you run more than one klh10, repeat the last line with other ports/addresses.)

 For a ITS/klh10 running on the same host as cbridge, you can use